How to Get the Most from Your Family Photo Session: Real Advice from Real Families

 “Relax and enjoy the process.
 Your kids will feed off your energy.”

-Here are some ways to keep the experience joyful:
+A few ways to keep things joyful:

 “The best photos we got were when we stopped trying to pose and just played together.”